Taqiarzoo/mt-select-dropdown/projects/mt-select-dropdown/README.md

 }
 ```

-We call the Api Like this
+We call the Api Like this internally

 ```tsx
 myService = inject(MtSelectDropdownService);